 Mudders in training need lots of protein to help their muscles rebuild and repair.
 Protein is made of amino acids, which increase protein synthesis and help prevent muscle breakdown.
 While protein requirements vary based on activity level, in general Mudders in training should eat 1 gram of protein per kilogram of bodyweight.
-While vegetables aren’t typically known for being a great protein source, there are some sneaky ones that contain a decent amount.
+While veggies aren’t typically known for being a great protein source, there are some sneaky high-protein vegetables that contain a good amount.
 So whether you’re a vegetarian looking for some meatless protein sources, or are just plain bored of chicken, these plants will give you the essential nutrient you need.

-Add these 5 protein-packed vegetables to your favorite salad or eat them on their own for a muscle-building snack that isn't chicken or peanut butter.
+Add these protein-packed veggies to your favorite salad or eat them on their own for a muscle-building snack that isn't chicken or peanut butter.

 Spirulina is a blue-green algae found in the ocean that contains 60% vegetable protein and is rich in antioxidants, Vitamin B12 and iron.
 One tablespoon of spirulina has 4 grams of protein.
 So to give your salad a protein boost, mix 1-2 tbsp of spirulina powder with your favorite olive oil, vinegar, garlic and salt and toss on any salad as dressing.